 You may temporarily unfreeze your credit score while you apply for a loan.
 This is called a credit thaw, and you can set it up for a time period of your choosing, including having the freeze put back in place automatically at a set time.
 This means you can apply for your new loan or line of credit, knowing that you have the protections in place without the need to re-freeze your credit.

-Use the tools that are available to prevent identity theft
+What tools are available to prevent identity theft?

-A credit freeze can help put a stop to identity theft, but can’t help your situation if you’re already a victim of identity theft.
+A credit freeze can help stop identity thieves from opening new credit accounts in your name, but can’t help your situation if you’re already a victim of identity theft.
 If your identity has been stolen, you may need to use an ID Theft Affidavit to establish proof and receive the services of local law enforcement.
 Prevention is always the best policy, though.
-If you have additional questions about identity theft or other types of financial fraud, ask a lawyer.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.